saitha19/Workfront-core-developer-Portfolio/fundamentals/access-levels-and-permissions.md

     - Using access level you can control what user can see and can do on different workfront objects or areas

 ## Built - in Access Levels
---  Adobe workfront has 5 Built-in Access levels
+ Adobe workfront has 5 Built-in Access levels
   - System Administrator : User with this access level can do everything within the workfront.
-This access level cannnot be modified.            - Standard
+This access level cannnot be modified.            - Standard : User with this access level has
+              - Create, plan and track of all the projects
+              - Track and report Project finances
+              - Track and collaborate Requests
+              - Manage Resources
+              - Automate Routine Processes
+              - Collaborate Projects, Tasks and Issues
   - Light
   - Contributor
   - External